Nov 26, 2020

 30) Drive Safe

-Focusing on safe driving practices is your best defense against at fault accidents.
+Focusing on safe driving practices is your best defense to prevent an accident.
 Pay attention to your surroundings, adjust your driving based on weather conditions, and avoid distracted driving.

 31) Avoid Adding Costly Vehicle Modifications

-Adding aftermarket parts and modifying your vehicle will increase its replacement value, increase repair costs, and make it more likely to be targeted for theft.
-All of these factors could increase your car insurance rates.
-Think about the insurance repercussions before making changes to your vehicle.
+Adding aftermarket parts and car modifications will increase its replacement value, increase repair costs, and make it more likely to be targeted for theft.
+All of these factors could increase your rate.
+Think about the repercussions before making changes to your vehicle.

 Having a gap in your history as an insured driver is not a good thing.
 Maintain your record as an insured driver as long as possible.
-A lapse in coverage could impact your premiums and make it more difficult to find coverage.
+A lapse could impact your premiums and make it more difficult to get insured in the future.

 33) Consider Installing A Dash Cam

 Have you thought about installing a dashboard camera?
 They are a great safety feature.
-While they won’t directly save you money on insurance, they can be a valuable asset to have if you were involved in an accident, have your vehicle stolen or targeted as part of an insurance fraud ring.
+While they won’t directly save you money, they can be a valuable asset to have if you were involved in an accident, have your vehicle stolen or targeted as part of an insurance fraud ring.

-Many drivers simply allow their policy to automatically renew.
+Many drivers simply allow their insurance to automatically renew.
 While automatic insurance renewals are convenient, you could be leaving money on the table.
-Policy renewal time is your opportunity to compare car insurance quotes and look for cost savings.
+Policy renewal time is your opportunity to compare options and look for cost savings.
 Don’t pass it up!

 35) Location, location, location

-Where you live can have a large impact on your auto insurance rates.
-Your province, city, and even your postal code are factored in when insurers set rates.
-If you are planning on moving, make sure you consider insurance (home and auto) as part of your decision.
+Where you live can have a large impact on your auto insurance.
+Your province, city, and even your postal code are factored in when insurers determine costs.
+If you are planning on moving, make sure you consider the impact on your rates as part of your decision.

 36) Choose Drivers Wisely

-The drivers you include as occasional drivers on your policy will influence your insurance premiums.
-Adding new, inexperienced, or bad drivers to your policy will increase your rates.
-If you any of these types of drivers on your policy consider removing them to lower your rates.
+The drivers you include as an occasional driver driver on your policy will influence how much you pay for insurance.
+Adding new, inexperienced, or bad drivers will increase costs.

 37) Improve Your Driving Record